charmeleon-zz/jekyll-archive/_posts/2013-01-01-what-i-wish-id-known-about-the-terminal-when-i-started.md

 #### 6. You can search man pages

-The `man` command, used to search the manual for any command accessible from the terminal, brings up a page that competes with Wikipedia for thoroughness.
+The `man` command, used to search the manual for most commands accessible from the terminal, brings up a page that competes with Wikipedia for thoroughness.
-The interface, however, seems rigid and hard to navigate, and so I shied away from them until I found that you can search them.
+The interface, however, seems rigid and hard to navigate, and so I shied away from man pages until I found that you can search them.

 Run the man command by using `man <command name>`.
 Then, press the forward slash key \(`/`\) and type the expression you'd like to search.
-This makes the process of searching for needles in a haystack much faster.
+This makes the man pages much less intimidating.
 A favorite use case of mine is when I've found a command on the web that uses multiple flags and I'd like to see what a particular flag does.

 #### 7. Check which binaries are run